10 Things to Do in Mallorca in February

 Santa Catalina Market| ©Joachim Rechel

-7. Don't miss the blossoming of the almond trees
+7. Don't miss the almond blossom

 Almond trees| ©@Blende_9